 Average Weather in Anchorage Alaska, United States

-In Anchorage, the temperature typically varies from 13°F to 68°F over the course of the year, and is rarely below -8°F or above 75°F.
+In Anchorage, the summers are cool and mostly cloudy and the winters are long, freezing, snowy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 13°F to 68°F and is rarely below -8°F or above 75°F.

 The warm season lasts for 3.7 months, from May 19 to September 11, with an average daily high temperature above 59°F. The hottest day of the year is July 20, with an average high of 68°F and low of 55°F.

 The cold season lasts for 4.0 months, from November 5 to March 5, with an average daily high temperature below 32°F. The coldest day of the year is January 17, with an average low of 13°F and high of 23°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Anchorage, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in Anchorage begins around February 13 and lasts for 2.3 months, ending around April 22.
 On March 16, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 48% of the time, and overcast or mostly cloudy 52% of the time.